Certainty Blog

 What is a SMETA Audit?

-These ethical audits leverage an authorized, third-party provider to carry out inspections of a company’s site, current processes, documentation procedures, and technical systems.
-The findings are then compared to the Ethical Trading Initiative (ETI) Base Code along with any applicable local laws.
+These ethical audits leverage an authorised, third-party provider to carry out inspections of a company’s site, current processes, documentation procedures, and technical systems.
+The findings are then compared to the Ethical Trading Initiative (ETI) Base Code along with any applicable local laws — including those mandated under the LkSG (Lieferkettensorgfaltspflichtengesetz) and the EU CSDDD, which require companies to identify and address human rights and environmental risks across their supply chains.

 Understanding the 2-Pillar and 4-Pillar SMETA Audit

 SMETA audits are divided into two broad categories: 2-pillar and 4-pillar.
+Choosing the right format depends on your regulatory obligations — companies subject to CSDDD or CSRD environmental disclosure requirements will typically need the more comprehensive 4-pillar assessment.
 Here’s a look at each.

 SMETA 2-Pillar Audit

-The SMETA 2-pillar audit focuses on two key areas: Labor standards and health and safety.
+The SMETA 2-pillar audit focuses on two key areas: Labour standards and health and safety.

-Labor standards include an evaluation of worker hours, current workload, human rights, and payment terms.
+Labour standards include an evaluation of worker hours, current workload, human rights, and payment terms.
 Health and safety, meanwhile, focuses on working conditions and their impact on employees.
 This could include the availability and use of personal protective equipment (PPE), the presence of hazardous working environments, and any problems identified but not resolved.
+These areas align directly with the human rights due diligence requirements of the LkSG and CSDDD.

 The 2-pillar audit methodology also includes evaluating management systems, entitlement to work, subcontracting, and a shortened environmental assessment.